 Better yet, opt for food-based sources of C every day, including whatever fresh seasonal fruit that your farmer is growing at this time of year.
 When you use Real food to get your nutrients, you not only get the nutrient itself but also lots of co-factors (such as bioflavonoids) that make the nutrients more effective.

-When you’re deep in cold and flu season, around sick kids, or just starting to feel under the weather, take an extra boost of Vitamin C using a natural supplement such as acerola or pure elderberry syrup (recipe for homemade version coming soon).
-Experiment to find the best one that works for yours family’s taste.
+When you're deep in cold and flu season, around sick kids, or just starting to feel under the weather, take an extra boost of vitamin C using a natural supplement such as acerola or pure elderberry syrup (recipe for homemade version here).
+Experiment to find the best one that works for your family's taste.

 Because we tend to eat probiotic foods every day at my house, including raw milk, homemade raw yogurt and cheese, sauerkraut, kombucha, and cultured condiments, I don't go out of my way to take or give my family probiotic supplements unless it seems like our tummies or immune systems could use some extra support.